AdsPostX/examples/react-native/MomentsAPIDemoApp/README.md

 A React Native demonstration app for integrating the Moments API to display offers.

+## About MomentPerks

+MomentPerks is a platform that helps you engage users with personalized offers.
+Learn more at the [MomentPerks Overview](https://docs.momentscience.com/momentperks).

 ## Prerequisites

 - Node.js >= 18
 - React Native development environment
 - iOS/Android development tools
+- MomentScience API key (get yours at [MomentScience Dashboard](https://app.momentscience.com/))

 ## Setup